Check if AdWords auto-tagging works

 - Turn on Record in the Chrome Developer Tools (black circle on the bottom bar in the Network tab).
 Enter the original final URL with the test gclid appended into the address bar.
 Press Enter to load the URL.

-- Under the Networks tab and Headers pane on the right, click some of the first requests listed--they will generally not be type-specific requests (no image or code file extensions).
+- Under the Network tab and Headers pane on the right, click some of the first requests listed--they will generally not be type-specific requests (no image or code file extensions).

 - Inside the request, look for an HTTP status code of 301 or 302.
 These codes indicate a redirect.